-The main subsets of the Terrorist Watchlist effecting Muslim Americans are:
+The main subsets of the Terrorist Watchlist affecting Muslim Americans are:

 Created under President Bush’s Administration after the September 11th attacks, the Selectee List, according to the Department of Homeland Security (DHS), includes “individuals who must undergo additional security screening before being permitted to board an aircraft.”
 Those selected are more commonly known as Secondary Security Screening Selectee, or SSSS on boarding passes, Selectee, or Automatic Selectee.
 The Transportation Security Administration (TSA) has stated that the list contains thousands of names, with people from certain countries subject to it by default.